timescale/docs.timescale.com-content/using-timescaledb/schema-management.md

 >:TIP: [](unique_indexes) To define an index as UNIQUE or PRIMARY KEY, the time column and, if it exists, the partitioning column **must** be part of the index.
-That is, using our running example, you can define a unique index on just the {time, location} fields, or to include additional columns (say, temperature).
+That is, using our running example, you can define a unique index on just the (time, location) fields, or to include additional columns (say, temperature).
 That said, we find UNIQUE indexes in time-series data to be much less prevalent than in traditional relational data models.